openshift/enhancements/enhancements/monitoring/metrics-collection-profiles.md

   being collected by the platform, in a way that allows cluster-monitoring-operator and other operators to provide their own defaulting.
-- Other components of the cluster (console, HPA, alerts) should not be negatively affected by this change.
+- Other components of the cluster (alerts, console, HPA and VPA and telemetry) should not be negatively affected by this feature.
-- Openshift developers may optionally adhere to this change, developers that do not adhere should not be impacted.
+- Developers may optionally adhere to this feature, those that do not adhere should not be impacted.

 ### Non-Goals

 - Dynamically adjusting metrics scraped at runtime based on heuristics.
 - Allowing users to explicitly set a list or a regex of metrics that they would want to be included in a given profile.
+- Support the addition of profiles other than `full` and `minimal`.

 ## Proposal

-This enhancement leverages label selectors to allow cluster-monitoring-operator to select the appropriate monitors ([Pod|Service]Monitor) for a given metrics collection profile.
+This enhancement leverages label selectors to allow cluster-monitoring-operator to select the appropriate monitors for a given metrics collection profile.

 Given this, the following steps would be necessary to implement this
 enhancement: